-A dog may look cute if he tilts his head slightly when he is curious or when he wants something, but a permanent head tilt is an illness symptom that warrants attention and appropriate treatment of the underlying health problem.
+A dog may look cute if he tilts his head slightly when he is curious or when he wants something, but a permanent head tilt is an illness symptom that calls for attention and appropriate treatment of the underlying health problem.

 A dog head tilt is defined as a persistent turn of the dog’s head to one side of his body, away from his orientation with the trunk and limbs.

 A head tilt means that the dog feels imbalanced and seems to be trying to prevent himself from falling, or struggling to retain a balanced posture.

 A dog head tilt usually shows that there is a problem of the vestibular system, which is a sensory system located in the inner ear.

 The vestibular system synchronizes eye movements and maintains posture, balance, and coordination.
 The system gives the body information about its orientation in relation to earth.
 For example, whether the body is moving or being still, or whether it is upright or up-side-down, and so on.